epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/generic_ioc.rst.txt

   file and also fixup any ``SUPPORT=`` lines in all ``configure/RELEASE*`` files.

-ADCore and ADSupport already have ibek-defs files as they were previously created when making ``ioc-adsimdetector``.
+ADCore and ADSupport already have ibek-support files as they were previously created when making ``ioc-adsimdetector``.